Pushpendra766/opencv-file-opener/README.md

 If you want use it in multiple computers make sure you have understand and changed the code according to your local server(IP address).

-Also you need to create a local server first using command python -m http.server:8000 ( local server on port no. 8000)
+Also you need to create a local server first using command python -m http.server 8000 ( local server on port no. 8000)